Alemato/Banking-Micro-SOA-System/README.md

 7. **Transaction Service Prosumer**
     - Type: REST Service Prosumer
+   - Responsibilities

-    - Responsibilities: Manages financial transactions such as deposits, withdrawals, transfers, and ATM payments.
+     : Manage financial transactions such as deposits, withdrawals, transfers, and ATM payments.
      - Operations:
      - `DepositMoney`
      - `WithdrawMoney`
      - `ExecuteTransfer`
      - `ExecuteAtmPayment`

-8. **Financial Report Service Provider**
+8. **Financial Report Service Prosumer**
-    - Type: REST Service Provider
+    - Type: REST Service Prosumer
-    - Responsibilities: Generates and provides comprehensive financial reports of the entire banking position of the account.
+    - Responsibilities: Generate and provide complete financial reports of the account's banking position.
     - Operations:
         - `GetFinancialReportByIdAccount`

 9. **Gateway Service**
     - Type: Gateway
-    - Responsibilities: Provides a unified entry point for the banking system services.
+   - Responsibilities: Provide a unified entry point for the banking system services.
     - Operations:
         - `HandleRequests`

 10. **Discovery Service**
     - Type: Discovery
-    - Responsibilities: Manages the discovery and integration of services within the system.
+    - Responsibilities: Manage service discovery and integration within the system.

 11. **Banking Service Client**
     - Type: Client Spring Shell
-    - Responsibilities: Interfaces with the various banking system services through the gateway to execute user-requested operations.
+    - Responsibilities: Interface with the various services of the banking system through the gateway to perform user-requested operations.

-The implementations of all Prosumers are asynchronous, since they must interact with one or more Providers, which results in delays in their responses.

-As for the Providers, they have been optimised to support a high number of operations per second, allowing most of their operations to be implemented synchronously.

 ### Additional Notes

 - The **Banking Service Client** communicates with the **Gateway Service** for all operations.
-- The **Gateway Service** routes requests to the respective providers/prosumers.
+- The **Gateway Service** routes requests to the respective provider/prosumer services.
 - Services follow SOA/Microservices paradigms with REST or SOAP interfaces, ensuring interoperability and scalability.
-- Load balancing is defined according to a logic of *“Non-repetitive random iteration”*.
+- Load balancing is defined according to a *"Non-Repetitive Random Iteration"* logic.
 - Services are designed to be modular and can be updated or replaced independently without affecting the entire system.

 ## Sequence Diagrams